10 Corgi Fun Facts

-It's no surprise that Corgis are incredibly cute, smart, and have become quite popular through internet videos and 'memes'.
-However, there is much more to these lovable canines that you may not have heard of yet.
+It's no surprise that corgis are incredibly cute, smart, and have become quite popular through internet videos and memes.
+But there is much more to these adorable canines that you may not have heard about.

 10 Fascinating Facts About Corgis